markjnkim/es_mod/02-css/content/lesson-4-grid.md

 > **Pause:** Is the order in which you place the HTML important?
 >
 > **Answer:** Using the `grid-row` and `grid-column` properties, we can place our grid item anywhere we like explicitly.
-If we're relying on CSS grid to place them implicitly for us, then the order of the HTML matters.
+If we're relying on CSS rid to place them implicitly for us, then the order of the HTML matters.

 The HTML inside your grid container should now look something like this: